mdn/content/files/en-us/web/api/performancemeasure/index.md

 This interface defines:

 - `PerformanceMeasure.detail`
-  - : Contains arbitrary metatdata about the measure.
+  - : Contains arbitrary metadata about the measure.
     This may be passed in as a property of the {{domxref("Performance.measure()","performance.measure()")}} argument `MeasureOptions`.

 In addition, it extends the following {{domxref("PerformanceEntry")}} properties by qualifying/constraining the properties as follows: